Mat-dp/mat-dp-core/docs/Function Reference/resources.md

 # *mat_dp_core.***Resources**

-For the purposes of MAT-DP, a resource can be any quantifiable direct input (consumption) or output (production) of a process.
-In a system being used for typical MAT-DP related research, each resource is likely to be a material.
+For the purposes of Mat-dp, a resource can be any quantifiable direct input (consumption) or output (production) of a process.
+In a system being used for typical Mat-dp related research, each resource is likely to be a material.

 For example, in some hypothetical systems: